VALUES FIRST - ESG LATER

-ESG Integration, that is the most recurrent ESG strategy in the USA, don’t really preclude any investment activity in organisations with harming policies and procedures.
+ESG Integration is the most recurrent ESG strategy in the USA and doesn’t really preclude any investment activity in organisations with harming policies and procedures.
 They just include, or integrate, ESG risks and opportunities into the old standard analysis.
 While the strategy that is mostly used worldwide (including here in Europe) limits its scope to a Negative Screening of its opportunities: the old, “let’s not create more problems” approach we were referring to earlier.

 Is there a way out then?
 It seems so.
 Or at least the vast majority (87%) of asset managers, owners and advisors, seems to grow more and more dissatisfied with the state of climate risks in companies’ valuations.

 And this is a starting point.
 When the public demands certain products, the industry fills a gap providing inadequate substitutes and the managers and professionals in the industry start growing more and more dissatisfied, the chance for change sees its opportunity.
 And this is the chance for resetting our moral compass, stop green labelling everything and start talking about values in valuations.